eswnl/FY-2x_CLUT/README.md

 ![AutoAdjustTest](images/saudi_arabia.png)

 ## Use with EWS-G1
-Since the EWS-G1 has an IR channel, the above file can be used here.
+Since the EWS-G1 has an IR channel, in theory the above file can be used here.
 Although you need to play with the settings to get the best results.
+Since I cannot receive this satellite, I cannot verify this.